Sherrie Palmieri - Executive Director for Nursing and Health Professions

 Throughout her career, Dr. Palmieri has co-authored several grants and proposals and was a featured speaker at Southern New Hampshire Consortium for Nursing Excellence and New Hampshire Association of Healthcare Quality conferences.

-Dr. Palmieri holds memberships in several nursing and healthcare organizations and serves on the Government Affairs Committee for New Hampshire Nurses’ Association, co-chairs the Education Transformation Committee for the New Hampshire Action Coalition, and is secretary on the Board of Directors for Nashua Children’s Home.
+Dr. Palmieri holds memberships in several nursing and healthcare organizations and serves on the Government Affairs Committee for New Hampshire Nurses’ Association, Sherrie has been a certified healthcare quality professional (CPHQ) since 2007, and is secretary on the Board of Directors for Nashua Children’s Home.

 DNP, Rush University